nanophysics/pymeas2019_noise/documentation/README.md

 * delete folders
 * restart animate

-Now, as this measurement is done, you can copy the folder measurement-actual to an other place.
+Now, as this measurement is done, you can copy the folder measurement_actual to an other place.
 To measurement_ref_XYZ for example.
 Here you can keep your measurement.

 You can delete all files with a filenames starting with 'result_' and generate them again with run_2_composite_plots.py ???